bhauman/lein-figwheel/README.md

 Read more about [component](https://github.com/stuartsierra/component)

-> Please note that when you stop the Figwheel Server http-kit throws
+> Please note that when you stop the Figwheel server, http-kit throws
-> a java.util.concurrent.RejectedExecutionException, this is expected
+> `a java.util.concurrent.RejectedExecutionException`, this is expected

 ### Not Magic, just plain old file reloading